inesp/inesp.github.io/_posts/2026-02-18-impact-of-a-deploy.md

 Here we can see 2 significant incidents that lasted for a while.
 Still, KDE identifies them as outliers, not as the new normal.

 ![Sustained incident example](/assets/impacts/errors_5_blog_charts.png)

+## Epilogue: Did anybody even want this?

+Now that we've seen that it worked just fine, let's talk about how thrilled our users were to get this feature...

+They couldn't care less.

+Well, some found it really neat... cute... sleek... just, you know... not really worth paying for.
+And this is why this product will go the way of the dodo.
+It wasn't enough that it worked.

+Maybe we were too early, maybe people just don't agree that it's useful to catch a deploy that will ruin your memory usage BEFORE the usage is ruined.
+Or maybe we were too late, maybe the time of dev tools is over.
+Maybe, if we had made this available 15 years ago, this would by now be Sentry or Atlassian or Datadog...
+Buuuut at the end of the day, it really doesn't matter what the reasons were.
+I'm sure there are millions of products like this, products that are really amazing, but which just never found a community of supporters.

+One more thing I want to say about this project: at one point during this work, I did try some of the out-of-the-box anomaly detection models that were available in 2020.
+And even though they were all very sophisticated, very advanced, waaay better than anything I could build... they just weren't built with THIS problem in mind.
+People are creative, we can think of very unique applications... so at the end of the day, if you have a unique idea, you just have to build it yourself.

+And at the very least... this algorithm makes a good topic for a conference talk :).
+So, all is not lost.